ayoayco/mjuaje.blog/_posts/2019-11-21-most-important-eq.md

 featured: true
 hidden: true
 ---
 Throughout the history of mankind, there have been equations that changed the world.
-Newton’s law of universal gravitation has discovered gravity.
+Newton’s law of universal gravitation discovered gravity.
 Today, it is a trivial knowledge, but then it was astonishing that he was able to quantify the attraction of cosmic bodies.
 The discovery of the square root of negative numbers opened a universe of imaginary numbers.
 And of course, Einstein’s mass-energy equivalence demonstrated the relationship of these two quantities and opened the physics of relativity.

 These are just some of the most important equations in the history of mankind.
 True enough, these equations made an impact to science and mathematics.
 But how about an equation that transcends the domain of knowledge and technology, and impacts eternity?

-Faith in Jesus + Nothing = Salvation → Good Works
+##### Faith in Jesus + Nothing = Salvation → Good Works

 Okay.
 Before you dismiss me for steering a discussion about equations into Jesus, hear me out.
 In a way, mathematical equations seek to explain a profound truth.
 What can be more profound than eternity?

 Christianity, true Christianity that is, has been a cut above the rest of all religions.
 In some way, other religions can be represented this way:

-Faith + Good Works = Salvation
+##### Faith + Good Works = Salvation

 How does this trickle down to our culture?
 How many times have we heard the statements such as ‘Just do good; be a good person.’, ‘All religions lead to God.’, ‘Just join our church and you’ll be welcomed in heaven.’?
 Ultimately, these statements can be summed with two words: **good works**.
 For sure, they mean well.
 They might even be sincere in their sentiment.
 The problem is, at the heart of Christianity, this is not what the Bible teaches.
 What then, does the Bible say about our condition?